kevinbader/makeclean/README.md

 makeclean --archive ~/projects/foo
 ```

-> Note that while `--archive` also considers cleaned projects, it still respects `--min-age`.
+> Note that while `--archive` also considers cleaned projects, it still respects `--min-stale`.
 If makeclean doesn't find your project but you think it should, try again with the environment variable `RUST_LOG` set to `trace`, e.g., `RUST_LOG=trace makeclean --archive ~/projects/foo`.
 You should see a hint as to why the project was not considered.
 If the logs don't tell you what's going on, please consider creating a GitHub issue.

 To restore the project, use `tar` (which is probably already installed on your system):